mlund/faunus/examples/README.md

-`membrane`      | Coarse-grained lipid bilayer under zero tension `minimal`       | A simple Lennard-Jones particle system `penalty`       | 2D Wang-Landau - see also Jupyter Notebook `water`         | SPC/E water in the NPT ensemble
+`membrane`      | Coarse-grained lipid bilayer under zero tension `minimal`       | A simple Lennard-Jones particle system `penalty`       | 2D Wang-Landau - see also Jupyter Notebook `polymers`      | Hard-sphere polyelectrolytes in salt and NPT ensemble `water`         | SPC/E water in the NPT ensemble

 Each example consists of a YAML input file and, potentially,